sc-voice/ebt-deepl/README.md

-reliable, and verifiable basis for contemporary translation and feed it to a machine translator, we might be able to understand each other better and talk about finding solutions meaningful things...
+reliable, and verifiable basis for contemporary translation and feed it to a machine translator, we might be able to understand each other better and talk about finding meaningful solutions to meaningful things...

 ### DeepL
 [DeepL](https://deepl.com) is a state-of-the-art